susannah-b/shiver-unpaired/README.md

 ```bash
 $ ./shiver_align_contigs.sh MyInitDir config.sh contigs.fasta SID
 ```
-replacing `SID` (sample ID) by a name used for labelling all output files for this sample.
+replacing `SID` ('sample ID') by a name used for labelling all output files for this sample.
 This command will produce a file named `SID.blast` (detailing blast hits of your contigs to those existing references supplied for the initialisation).
 Assuming at least one contig looks like HIV, `SID.blast` will not be empty (see section *Including samples without contigs* otherwise), and there will be another file called `SID_raw_wRefs.fasta` - an alignment of the HIV contigs (i.e. those that blasted) to your input existing reference genomes.
 As discussed in the shiver article, this alignment should be inspected, and in the minority of cases where this is required, edited; see the following section.